 - Reallocate one of the pick-up/drop off areas outside Mount Roskill schools to a school bus stop.

-- Amend two P60 angled carparks on Frost Road (near the Carr Road roundabout) to P30 in order to improve parking turnover.
+- Amend two P60 angled carparks on Frost Road (near the Carr Road roundabout) to mobility parking and the rest of the parks become parking 30 minutes (P30) to encourage parking turnover.

 Revised design plans

 - Download the revised design plans for Carr Road (PDF 1.83MB)